ibm-cloud-docs/Cloudant/offerings/bluemix.md

 the supported client libraries do not automatically attempt to retry a request when a `429` response is received.

-It is better to ensure that your application handles `429` responses correctly.
+It's better to ensure that your application handles `429` responses correctly.
 The reason is that the number of retries is limited;
 regularly transgressing the number of requests is a strong indicator for moving to a different plan configuration.

-If you are porting an existing application, it might not be able to handle a `429` response.
+If you're porting an existing application, it might not be able to handle a `429` response.
 As part of your migration verification, check that your application handles `429` responses correctly.
 {: note}

 In summary,
-you must ensure that your application is able to handle a [`429`](/docs/Cloudant?topic=cloudant-http#http-status-codes) response correctly.
+you must ensure that your application can handle a [`429`](/docs/Cloudant?topic=cloudant-http#http-status-codes) response correctly.

 ### Consumption of read operations by partitioned queries
 {: #consumption-of-lookup-operations-by-partitioned-queries}

-Partitioned query requests consume a variable number of read operations depending on the results returned.
+Partitioned query requests consume a variable number of read operations that depend on the results returned.
 Consumption is based on two axes:

 1. The number of rows read from the index involved in the query.
 2. The number of documents read from the database, if any, during the execution of the query.